 Jefkins, F. Advertising.
 London: Elsevier, 2016.

-1. Crawford, C., and Gramm, W. Cover memo to Omnibus Petition for Regulation of Unfair and Deceptive Alcoholic Beverage Advertising and Marketing Practices.
+1. Crawford, C., and Gramm, W. Cover memo to Omnibus Petition for Regulation of Unfair and Deceptive Alcoholic Beverage Advertising.
 Washington: FTC, 1985, p.
 2.

 2. Congressional Record, May 20, 1985.